UMWEDU/umw-careercenter-sync/_pages/fair-payment-error.md

 There has been an error processing your payment.

-Please use the ‘back’ button to return to the portal and try again.
+To return to the payment site, please click here.

 If you have questions or need assistance, please call the UMW Career Center at 540-654-5646 or email ccpd@umw.edu.